zeusmedina/cs-making-an-indexer-lab-codeU/README.md

 ## Data structure selection

 The fundamental operation of the index is a **lookup**; specifically, we need the ability to look up a term and find all pages that contain it.
 The simplest implementation would be a collection of pages.
 Given a search term, we could iterate through the contents of the pages and select the ones that contain the search term.
-But the runtime would be proportional to the total number of words on all the pages, which would be way too slow.
+But the runtime would be directly proportional to the total number of words on all the pages, which would be way too slow.

 A better alternative is a **map**, which is a data structure that represents a collection of **key-value pairs** and provides a fast way to look up a **key** and find the corresponding **value**.
 For example, the first map we'll construct is a `TermCounter`, which maps from each search term to the number of times it appears in a page.
 The keys are the search terms and the values are the counts (also called "frequencies").